 Below a photo taken on June 13, 1947, showing the “Highland Park/SMU” streetcar sitting at the end of the line, just south of Snider Plaza, with an 18-year-old Couch Building behind and to the left of the streetcar.

 Below, the same view of Hillcrest looking south, from the 1965 SMU Rotunda yearbook.
-(Note that the University Pharmacy had moved back to the southwest corner of Hillcrest and McFarlin.
-Couch sold the drugstore business in 1943, and the new owner opened it across the street in a new building, back in its original 1921 location.)
+(Note that an unrelated University Pharmacy — this one owned by Harold Simmons — is seen at the southwest corner of Hillcrest and McFarlin.
+Couch sold his drugstore business in 1943, and a new pharmacy, which passed through several hands, opened across the street in Couch’s original 1921 location.)

 Top and bottom photos are from the Dallas Morning News; see their coverage here, here, and here.
 That top photo is VERY large on The News’ website — look at all the detail of the brick and decoration.

 Footage of the fire and its aftermath, from WFAA, can be watched here (scroll down to see all video footage).

 Photo with the streetcar is from eBay; I saw it in the Retro Dallas, Texas Facebook group, posted by Dallas historian Teresa Musgrove Gibson.

 Take a look at the 1921 Sanborn map, here.
 This building would be built at what is the northwest corner of Roberts (later McFarlin) and Hillcrest.
 University Park is pretty wide open in 1921.